Karl MarxCommunist Manifesto | Home | News | Donate | Join

 Economic Crises

 The Manifesto outlines how destructive periods of recession are inherent in capitalism.
-It appears that "too much" is produced, but the working class receives far less in wages than the value of the goods they produce.
+The conditions of bourgeois society, the Manifesto explains, are "too narrow to comprise the wealth created by them".
+As Marx explained in more detail elsewhere, "the more productiveness develops, the more it finds itself at variance with the narrow basis on which the conditions of consumption rest."
+(Capital Vol. 3, Ch.
+15) It appears that "too much" is produced, but the working class receives far less in wages than the value of the goods they produce.
 The "consumers" of today cannot buy enough of the products which they themselves, as workers, produced only yesterday!

 In a distorted way, the collapse of the so-called "Communist" countries of Eastern Europe and the Soviet Union confirmed this.
 On the tenth anniversary of the fall of the Berlin Wall, Socialism Today, the Socialist Party’s monthly magazine, explained that while the societies which collapsed were a grotesque caricature of socialism, nevertheless: